Notice from Archer (Claims Administrator) - October 4, 2021

 The Regents will also pay $4 million for benefits counselors who will assist class members in choosing the most appropriate health care coverage and resolving disputes with health care providers.
 The Regents will contribute $500,000 toward the costs of administering the settlement.

-Via Benefits is a “portal” that provides access to hundreds of health care and prescription plans.
+Via Benefits is a “portal” that provides access to hundreds of health care and prescription plans for class members who are eligible for Medicare.
 LLNS provides a stipend of $2,450 per year which class members use to select the coverage they want.
-Under the settlement, class members will continue to receive the LLNS stipend ($2,450 per year or $204.17 per month) plus a supplemental payment going forward ($550 per year or $45.83 per month).
-So, class members will have a total of $204.17 + $45.83 = $250.00 ($3,000/year) with which to purchase coverage through Via Benefits.
+Under the settlement, class members will continue to receive the LLNS stipend ($2,450 per year or $204.17 per month) plus a Settlement Supplemental going forward ($550 per year or $45.83 per month).
+So, class members will receive a total of $204.17 + $45.83 = $250.00 per month ($3,000/year) with which to purchase coverage through Via Benefits.

 Kaiser Senior Advantage

-For Class Members in Kaiser Senior Advantage, LLNS provides $2,450 per year or $204.17 per month.
-The settlement will provide an additional $558 per year, or $46.50 per month, for those in Kaiser Senior Advantage.
+Kaiser Senior Advantage also provides benefits to Medicare-eligible class members.
+As with Via Benefits, LLNS also provides $2,450 per year ($204.17 per month).
+The settlement will provide an additional $558 per year ($46.50 per month) for class members in Kaiser Senior Advantage.

 Non-Medicare Class Members